Railroad Injury, Accident and FELA Attorney Chicago

 2. The railroad must be engaged in interstate commerce between two or more states.

-Caras Law Group will be able to determine who is to be held responsible based upon the facts that you provide and the circumstances surrounding the railroad injury.
+Caras Law Group will be able to determine who is to be held responsible based upon the facts that you provide and the circumstances surrounding your railroad injury.
 Contact our office today for a free consultation and case evaluation.
 You can enjoy the peace of mind of knowing that your case will be dealt with efficiently and quickly by Dean Caras and his associates.

 Railroad Injury Verdicts/Settlements